 For the “Trini’s”, Carnival isn’t simply confined to the Monday and Tuesday main days, it takes over their entire year.
 Preparations start pretty much as soon as the last Carnival has ended and smaller celebrations and local competitions commence a few months prior to the big event.
 There’s a lot at stake for participating islanders, with some of the bigger competitions such as the International Soca Monarch or the Calypso Monarch offering up huge cash prizes as well as cars, fame and honour.

-But for those visiting Trinidad during Carnival, there are certain events that simply shouldn’t be missed.
+For those visiting Trinidad during Carnival, there are certain events that simply shouldn’t be missed….